Community

 At Advance RI-CTR, we believe that community participation at every stage of the research process is essential to building trust, lasting partnerships, and ensuring that research findings are properly conveyed back to the communities they intend to serve.

-Now in Phase II of our IDeA-CTR award, our new Community Engagement and Outreach Core is dedicated to funding and facilitating meaningful research partnerships between investigators and community stakeholders.
+Now in Phase II of our IDeA-CTR award, our Community Engagement and Outreach Core is dedicated to funding and facilitating meaningful research partnerships between investigators and community stakeholders.

 Community-Engaged Investigators Sponsored by Advance-CTR